Although headaches are a common symptom of brain tumors, the vast majority of headaches have other causes.

 • occur alongside vomiting

-It is vital to keep in mind that other conditions and factors can lead to headaches with similar characteristics.
+It is important to keep in mind that other conditions and factors can lead to headaches with similar characteristics.
+According to a 2022 study, only 1.5% of people with persistent headaches showed a brain tumor on an MRI.

 For example, sleep disorders, such as bruxism (teeth grinding), sleep apnea, and insomnia, can also lead to morning headaches.